Meeting Barbara Frost “near” the PCT was one of my more memorable encounters on that hike.

 “Isn’t it illegal to shoot black bears?”

-Barbara just gave me one of her poor young idiot looks.
+Barbara just gave me one of her poor slow girl looks.
 I was becoming accustomed to the expression.

 “We follow the 3S rule,” she said.
 I stared blankly.

 “Shoot, shovel, and shut up,” she said in exasperation.
 “No harm, no foul.
-Nobody is gonna miss that bear, and he broke into my house.”
+Nobody is going to miss that bear, and he broke into my house.”

 “Hey,” she said softly through the open window.

 “You listen to me,” she said.